Huang Rong: Martial arts and skills

-Nine Yin Manual

-The Nine Yin Manual is the most coveted martial arts manual of its time because of the incredible inner energy cultivation techniques and extraordinary skills it records.
-Guo Jing shares with Huang Rong after memorising and learning the skills in the book.
-Mastering the manual's skills allows both of them to maximise the potential of the various skills they had learnt earlier.

-Miscellaneous skills and knowledge
+Huang Rong learnt most of her martial arts and skills from her father Huang Yaoshi, including the Falling Flower Divine Sword Palm, Divine Flicking Finger, and Jade Flute Swordplay.
+Her most powerful skill is the Dog-Beating Staff Technique, which is known only to the Beggar Clan's chief and taught to her by Hong Qigong.
+From Hong Qigong, she also learnt the Carefree Fist and the dart-throwing technique Rain of Petals.
+She also learnt the Jiuyin Zhenjing from her husband.

-Huang Rong acquired most of her knowledge of geography, medicine, strategy, mathematics, music, literature, etc. from her father.
-She also inherited her mother's eidetic memory.
+Besides fighting skills, Huang Rong is well-versed in culinary arts, geography, medicine, strategy, mathematics, music, literature, and the Qimen Dunjia, having learnt from her polymath father and inherited her mother's eidetic memory.

-She is also versed in the art of laying formations, such as the Eight Trigrams Formation, to counter enemies' advances.
-She uses her powers to make huge rocks and boulders form an array and maze to confuse enemies and force them to retreat.

-Huang Rong is an excellent cook.
-She prepared several fine dishes for Hong Qigong to ask him to teach Guo Jing martial arts.
-Hong Qigong has a penchant for fine cuisine and could not resist the temptation that he has no choice but to keep his promise and teach Guo Jing.

-In other media
+In adaptations

 Notable actresses who have portrayed Huang Rong in films and television series include Yung Siu-yee (1958), Michelle Yim (1976), Barbara Yung (1983), Susanna Au-yeung (1983), Idy Chan (1988), Athena Chu (1994), Bonnie Ngai (1995), Zhou Xun (2003), Kong Lin (2006), Ariel Lin (2008), Yang Mingna (2014), Li Yitong (2017), Lin Yanrou (2021), Gong Beibi (2022) and Bao Shangen (2024).

 Huang Rong is a main character in the 2000 role-playing video game Shachou Eiyuuden: The Eagle Shooting Heroes, released by Sony Computer Entertainment for the PlayStation.